-This 2-day course is designed for students who work in the field of prevention.
-Students learn a basic overview of the “three E’s” of prevention--education, engineering, and enforcement.
+This two-day course is designed for students who work in the field of prevention.
+Students learn a basic overview of the “three E’s” of prevention — education, engineering and enforcement.
 The course concludes that the most effective way to combat community risk issues is to develop strategies that use all “three E’s.”
 The course is designed to provide the motivation and leadership for local organizations to enhance their prevention efforts.

-* strategies and countermeasures to help people understand the injury, fire, or burn event and reduce the loss; and
+• Strategies and countermeasures to help people understand the injury, fire or burn event and reduce the loss.

-* Persons serving on local or State prevention committees.
+• People serving on local or state prevention committees.

 • Career and volunteer firefighters who have prevention responsibilities.

 • Emergency Medical Services personnel who coordinate community life-support programs.